MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-customize-ribbons.md

 >     3. Open the dialog again and re\-add the actions to the group.

 > [!CAUTION]
->  Any customization that alters the ribbon could affect the guidance provided in the [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] Help, because navigation steps in Help may refer to a different ribbon layout.
+>  Any customization that alters the ribbon could affect the guidance provided in the FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> Help, because navigation steps in Help may refer to a different ribbon layout.

  The following procedures describe how to perform typical customization of ribbons by working with groups, but the same steps apply to working with tabs.